AjmalAli10/namsteReact_2/Assignment/README.md

 ## What is `NPM` ?

 ### NPM is not a node package manager(this is not officially called).
-It is package that run on node javascript runtime environment.
+It is package manager that run on node javascript runtime environment.
 NPM is a world's largest registry for softwares. it is used to manages lot of other packages in thier database which is called a registry and NPM can update/ modefied/ install through CLI (Command Line interface - i.e our terminal).
 ---

 ##  What is `Parcel/Webpack`?
 Why do we need it?